Holt Renfrew: 20th century history

-Post-Second World War era
+After World War II

 The conclusion of war saw Holt Renfrew re-emerge as Canada's leading furrier and fashion retailer, closely associated with the haute couture of the post-war era.
 In 1947, on the eve of the impending marriage of Princess Elizabeth, heir to the British throne, and Prince Philip, the company was commissioned by the Canadian government to design the country's official wedding gift for the princess.
 President Alvin J. Walker flew to London, England, with a selection of 85 samples to personally show and take measurements for the Labrador wild mink coat.

 Early in the post-war period, Holt Renfrew re-established close working relationships with the leading fashion houses of Europe and North America.
 By 1947, Alvin Walker signed an agreement with the House of Christian Dior to sell its Paris haute couture in Canada.
 With Dior's "New Look," and its renewed emphasis on luxury and femininity in women's fashion making headlines, it was the beginning of an extended relationship that "linked the name of Holt Renfrew to the most famous fashion designer in the world at the time."
 The arrangement soon evolved into an exclusive one as Walker secured an agreement to solely represent Dior in the Canadian marketplace.
 Newspaper ads for Dior fashion explicitly noted, "only at Holt Renfrew in all of Canada."
 Along with Dior, the couture models of other well-known Paris designers were also featured: